 Your LOGIN ID is the unique identification code of your agency.
-You can find it from Registered Agencies under the column "Unique agency ID".
-If your agency is not in the list, then contact the M3G team.
-Once you inserted your LOGIN ID, you need to provide your password.
-If you do not remember your password, then use the button “Reset Password” and all the contacts listed in User agency will get an email allowing to reset the password.
-You now have all information to log in to M3G.
+You can find it in Agencies under the column "Unique agency ID".
+If your agency is not in the list, please contact the M3 team.
+If you do not remember your password, use the button “Reset Password”.
+All the contacts listed in your agency will receive an email with instructions on how to reset the password.

-- "STATION METADATA” allows to edit all information related to the stations, e.g. site log, nominal data provision, networks to which the station belows, data licenses, etc….
+- "STATION METADATA”: all information related to the stations, e.g. site log, nominal data provision, networks to which the station belongs, data licenses, etc.

-- “User Agency” is used to set up your own agency and its contact persons.
-New contact persons can be added by clicking on the +.
+- “My agency”: information on your own agency and its contact persons.
+New contact persons can be added by clicking on the “+”.

-- “Associated Agencies” is used to set up all agencies (and their contact persons) which are involved in the operation of your stations.
+- “Third-party agencies”: information on all agencies (and its list of contacts) involved in the operation of your stations.
 They can be the on-site agencies, the agencies managing the local networks to which the station contributes, etc….
-New associated agencies can be added by clicking on the +.
+New third-party agencies can be added by clicking on the “+”.

-- “Managed Networks” shows all the networks that you have created in M3G.
-Additional networks can be added by clicking on the +.
+- “Managed networks”: list of all the networks that you have created in M3G.
+Additional networks can be added by clicking on the “+”.

 - Login to M3G

 - Send an email to the M3G team listing the stations that will be handed over to another agency.
-Put the agency that will take over in copy.

-- the station name (9-char ID, e.g. BRUX00BEL)
+- Station name (9-char ID, e.g. BRUX00BEL)

-- the network name
+- network name

 - the DOI associated with the network